About this new venture, our business model, and how/why I am involved.

 - My Precious Legacy: Slave Culture in the American South by Deirdre Foreman

 - The Cost of Safety: Central American Young People Notions of Home by Mirna Carranza

-Here are a couple samples to show the range of formats our authors use (click “Look Inside”):
+Here are a few samples to show the range of formats our authors use (click “Look Inside”):

 - Special Educational Needs and Disability in UK schools by Carrie Grant